 Instead of trying to squeeze a traditional desk into this tiny home office, the design team at CDK Architects installed a wrap-around, hanging wood counter.
 Doing so made more room for bookshelves and other storage solutions that were added later.
-The open floor space beneath a free-hanging desk or counter is perfect in small spaces, allowing chairs to move around freely and providing places to tuck file cabinets and storage boxes.Continue to 7 of 22 below.
+The open floor space beneath a free-hanging desk or counter allows chairs to move around freely and provides places to tuck file cabinets and storage boxes.Continue to 7 of 22 below.

 07 of 22